Muslims: Demographics

 According to Pew estimates, as of 2020, Muslims made up about 25.6% of the global population, or roughly 2 billion people.
 The growth is mainly due to Muslims having a younger average age and higher birth rates—two key drivers of natural population increase.
 The most populous Muslim-majority country is Indonesia, home to 12.7% of the world's Muslims, followed by Pakistan (11.0%), Bangladesh (9.2%), Nigeria (5.3%) and Egypt (4.9%).
 About 20% of the world's Muslims live in the Middle East and North Africa.
 Non-majority India contains 10.9% of the world's Muslims.
 Arab Muslims form the largest ethnic group among Muslims in the world, followed by Bengalis, and Punjabis.

 Over 87–90% of Muslims are Sunni.
 The second largest sect, Shia, make up 10–13%, whereas other movements such as the Ahmadiyya, Quranism, Ibadism, collectively count for 1% per cent.
 While the majority of the population in the Middle East identify as either Sunni or Shia, a significant number of Muslims identify as non-denominational.

-With about 1.8 billion followers (2015), almost a quarter of earth's population, Islam is the second-largest and the fastest-growing religion in the world, primarily due to the young age and high fertility rate of Muslims, with Muslims having a rate of 3.1 compared to the world average of 2.5.
+With about 2 billion followers (2025), over a quarter of earth's population, Islam is the second-largest and the fastest-growing religion in the world, primarily due to the young age and high fertility rate of Muslims, with Muslims having a rate of 3.1 compared to the world average of 2.5.
 According to the same study, religious switching has no impact on the Muslim population, since the number of people who embrace Islam and those who leave Islam are roughly equal.
 According to a 2020 Pew study, about 1% of adults raised Muslim leave the faith, while a similar share convert to Islam, resulting in low levels of religious switching both into and out of Islam.